maliput/maliput_documentation/docs/installation_quickstart.rst

 Several binary underlays are available for download and installation:

-* ``dsim-desktop-YYYYMMDD-bionic-tar.gz``
+* ``dsim-desktop-YYYYMMDD-focal-tar.gz``

-  Built nightly, targeting Ubuntu Bionic 18.04 LTS.
+  Built nightly, targeting Ubuntu Focal 20.04 LTS.
 Contains all known packages in all our repositories as of the specified date (DD/MM/YYYY).
 To be found at ``s3://driving-sim/projects/maliput/packages/nightlies/``.

-* ``dsim-desktop-latest-bionic.tar.gz``
+* ``dsim-desktop-latest-focal.tar.gz``

-  Built nightly, targeting Ubuntu Bionic 18.04 LTS.
+  Built nightly, targeting Ubuntu Focal 20.04 LTS.
 Contains the most recent versions of all packages known in all our repositories.
 To be found at ``s3://driving-sim/projects/maliput/packages/nightlies/``.

 In the following, it is assumed that you want to use a full ``dsim-desktop`` underlay for working on a